WFrankish/Context-The-Game/README.md

 # Context-The-Game
-Cotnext makes a game because we're stuck in doors on holiday
+Context makes a game because we're stuck in doors on holiday